Main train station Bratislava Hlavna stanica

-The main train station is not only the most important station for trains in Bratislava, but it is also the main station for many city buses, trams and trolleybuses.
-It is located close to the city center in the northern part of the city, just below the hills.
-It is easily accessible by public transport, car or on foot.
+Hlavna stanica is not only the most important train station in Bratislava, but it is also the main station for many city buses, trams and trolleybuses.
+International trains, e.g. trains from Bratislava to Vienna or to Budapest, depart from this place as well.
+It is located close to the city center in the northern part of the city, just below the hills, and is easily accessible by public transport, by car or on foot.

 At the train station, the nearest departures are shown on the electronic panels in the main lobby.
 The electronic panels indicate the number of the train, the final destination, number of platform (most platforms then have multiple tracks), time of departure and the time of delay if the train is running late.
 A set of letters is always included before the number of the train.
 The letters EC or IC indicate that the train is one of the fastest and nicest EuroCity or InterCity.
 The letter R indicates that the train is a fast train but does not travel as fast as the EC or IC.
 The letters Os indicate that the train stops at nearly every possible place to stop, making the journey long and slow.

-The main train station has six platforms.
+Hlavna stanica Bratislava has six platforms.
 Announcements of train arrivals, departures and delays are made in Slovak, English and German.
-There are also several ATM machines, food stands and a luggage storage service, which is open from 5:30 a.m. until midnight.
+There are also several ATM machines, food stands and a luggage storage service, which is open from 6:15 am until 7:30 pm.

 Although there are plenty of ticket counters, many of them are normally closed, which results in long queues.
 Therefore, it is wiser to buy a ticket in advance (consider using the ticket counter in Klemensova Street headquarters of the Slovak Railways, open daily until 2:30 pm) or to arrive earlier to purchase a ticket.